 Goal 5.
-Complementary building forms that fit the scale of the neighborhood, preserve historic resources, and support a vibrant, walkable district.
+Complementary building forms that fit the scale of the neighborhood, respect historic resources, and support a vibrant, walkable district.

-Ground floor facade transparency complements architectural design and contributes to a pedestrian-friendly area
+Ground floor façade transparency complements architectural design and contributes to a pedestrian-friendly area

 - 5.a.
-Transit-Oriented Development.
-Promote higher density, transitoriented development surrounding the three Metro L Line stations in the district supported by multimodal linkages, and pedestrian and open space amenities. - 5.b.
+Transit-oriented Development.
+Promote higher density, transit-oriented development surrounding the three Metro A Line stations, supported by multi-modal linkages, and pedestrian and open space amenities. - 5.b.
 Architectural Diversity.
-Allow for a range of architectural styles and forms that provide visual interest and quality design through massing and façade standards. - 5.c.
-Historic Legacy.
-Require new development within and adjacent to the district's four designated historic districts and various designated properties to be compatible with the scale and design features. - 5.d.
+Allow for a range of architectural styles and forms that provide visual interest and quality design through flexible massing and façade standards. - 5.c.
 Scaled Transitions.
-Provide upper floor stepbacks where new development is adjacent to lower density residential districts, and where development fronts Green Street to accommodate mature tree canopies. - 5.e.
+Provide upper floor stepbacks where new development is adjacent to lower density residential districts and historic resources, and where development fronts Green Street to accommodate mature tree canopies. - 5.d.
+Modulated Forms.
+Shape three-dimensional development that adds richness through simple yet varied masses, including modulated sub-volumes and creative contemporary architecture. - 5.e.
+Varied Rooflines.
+Design roof silhouettes that complement the composition of the building and add favorably to the District's skyline. - 5.f.
+Articulated Façades.
+Use a variety of horizontal and vertical articulations to avoid monotony while creating visual interest and shadow lines. - 5.g.
 Transparency.
-Require facade transparency, particularly on the ground floor, that improves architectural design. - 5.f.
-Blank walls.
-Restrict the use of blank walls and facades in development through transparency, modulation, landscaping and public art. - 5.g.
-View Corridors.
-Protect and preserve the landmark view corridors, including of Pasadena City Hall, the Pasadena Civic Auditorium, and the Pasadena Public Library. - 5.h.
-Pedestrian Place.
-Require site planning, architecture, and landscaping to support pedestrian-oriented places that focus activity on the street.
+Require façade transparency, particularly on the ground floor, that improves architectural design and connection to the street, and restrict the use of blank walls in new development. - 5.h.
+Materials.
+Use durable, high-quality that exhibit a sense of permanence on all sides of a building, but particularly at the street level and entrances. - 5.i.
+Loading, Storage, and Utilities.
+Locate service areas away from public streets and residential neighborhoods, as far as feasible.

-Conceptual Illustration of contextually compatible building design and a pedestrian and bike-friendly public realm, with view corridor of Pasadena City Hall
+Conceptual illustration of contextually compatible building design and a pedestrian and bike-friendly public realm, with view corridor of Pasadena City Hall